quark0/STOP/README.md

 ```
 vertexIn_G vertexIn_H linkStrength
 ```
+The vertex index can be any string.
+There's no need to convert the indices to consecutive integers.

 E.g.,
 G could be the social network among users; H could be a similarity graph of movies induced from their genres.
 In this case, cross-graph links may correspond to user-movie ratings.